Your Deliverable Is the Last Thing the Client Sees. Make Sure It Looks Like It Came From You.

 Generic platform output creates the opposite signal.
 The work looks transactional.
 The document looks templated.
 The consultant looks like they used a tool rather than delivered a diagnosis.

-The deliverable as a marketing artifact
+The deliverable as a passive business development asset

 Every PDF you send is also a business development document.
 It just doesn't feel like one because you're focused on the findings inside it.